gmu1026/ttip/README.md

 </hr>
 1. You can see the latest reviews on the website and Click on the "Search More" button if you want to see more.

-2.Select 'City,Category' and type a place name and click the search button.
+2. Select 'City,Category' and type a place name and click the search button.

 3. A list of locations is displayed, and clicking the Detail button comes up with a detailed page about the location.